 The DPHPC benefits greatly from the expertise arising from its strategic collaborations:

-Genome Campus: The Sanger Institute (director: Sir Mike Stratton; head of human genetics: Dr Ines Barroso) and the European Bioinfomatics Institute (director: Dame Janet Thornton; associate director: Ewan Birney) constitute Europe’s largest and leading genome campus (~1500 staff).
+Genome Campus: The Sanger Institute (director: Sir Mike Stratton; head of human genetics: Dr Ines Barroso) and the European Bioinfomatics Institute (director: Dr Rolf Apweiler; associate director: Dr Ewan Birney) constitute Europe’s largest and leading genome campus (~1500 staff).
 The DPHPC has a strategic relationship with the Genome Campus, which is underpinned by joint appointments, shared research programmes, and joint supervision of trainees.

 Quantitative MRC Units: The DPHPC has a long history of close collaboration with the MRC Biostatistics Unit (director: Professor Sylvia Richardson) and the MRC Epidemiology Unit (director: Professor Nick Wareham).
 In particular, there is a strong methodological programme in statistical genomics and high-dimensional data at the MRC Biostatistics Unit that the post-holder will be able to benefit from.